Joshua Prager (writer)

 Joshua Harris Prager (born 1971) is an American journalist and author.

-Biography
+Early life

-Joshua Harris Prager was born in a Jewish family in Eagle Butte, South Dakota.
+Joshua Harris Prager was born into a Jewish family in Eagle Butte, South Dakota.
 Prager is the son of Columbia University physician and medical ethics expert Kenneth Prager, and the nephew of commentator Dennis Prager.
 He attended the Moriah School in Englewood, New Jersey, the Ramaz High School in Manhattan, and Columbia College, where he studied music theory, graduating in 1994.